Impact of the COVID-19 pandemic on public transport: France

 Based on data released by Transit, France saw the largest decrease in use of public transport.
 This included a 92 percent decrease in Lyon and an 85 percent decrease in Nice.

-France will make face masks compulsory on public transport when it starts easing its coronavirus lockdown on 11 May, Prime Minister Edouard Philippe has said.
+France made face masks compulsory on public transport when it eased COVID-19 lockdowns on 11 May 2020.

 According to the French statistical agency INSEE, 3% of the French labor force frequently teleworks.
 2% of French workers travel fewer than 5 kilometers from their home to work, and 8% must travel more than 50 km.

 Germany

-In Germany, after lockdown measures were lifted it was made mandatory to wear face masks on public transport.
+In Germany, after COVID-19 lockdowns were lifted, face masks were mandatory on public transport.
+This mandate was lifted in February 2023.
+At the same time, Health Minister Karl Lauterbach encouraged the voluntary use of masks indoors and on trains.

 Ireland

 By April 2020, Dublin Airport was only running repatriation flights, or those with vital supplies (a reduction of more than 95 percent from the same week in 2019); Cork Airport was reduced to three return flights each day, all of which went to and from London, the first of which left at 4 pm and the last returning at 7:30 pm; Ireland West Airport had no commercial flights and both daily flights to and from Kerry Airport went to Dublin.

 On 27 March, the National Transport Authority announced that operators of public transport services are to move to a new schedule of services on a phased basis from 30 March.
 Revised timetables for Iarnród Éireann came into effect on 30 March, while those for Dublin Bus, Go-Ahead Ireland, and Bus Éireann, came into effect on 1 April.
 Under the revised timetables, services ran at approximately 80 percent of current levels.
 Many public transport timetables returned to normal by 29 June, but social distancing requirements meant that overall passenger capacity remained restricted.

-On 10 July, the Minister for Health Stephen Donnelly signed regulations to make the wearing of face coverings mandatory on public transport, which came into effect on 13 July.
+On 10 July, the Minister for Health Stephen Donnelly signed regulations to make the wearing of face maskss mandatory on public transport, which came into effect on 13 July.
 Those who refuse to comply to regulations can face fines of up to €2,500 and a possible jail sentence of six months.
 Figures from the National Transport Authority showed levels of compliance of between 70 percent and 95 percent on buses, trains and trams.
 Bus Éireann reported a compliance rate of 95 percent on its services, Iarnród Éireann said it was 90 percent, Dublin Bus reported a rate of about 80 percent and Luas said it was between 75 percent and 80 percent.
 On 21 July, the Department of Health announced that face shields will be accepted as an alternative to a face covering on public transport.

 Prevented the reopening of all closed railway lines along the island of Ireland.